SeniorSpielbergo/BibTeX-Consistency-Checker/README.md

    - No quotes are allowed to define the value of fields.
 For example,`publisher = "Example"` would be an illegal field definition.
    - All fields (e.g., the title field) use either surrounding braces `publisher = {Example}` or non at all `publisher = EXAMPLE`.
 In case no surrounding braces are used, the _BibTeX Consistency Checker_ assumes that a corresponding string replacement was defined (e.g., `@string{EXAMPLE = "example"}`).
    - All entries have to be defined using lower case (e.g., `@book` for books).
-   - Please refer to the grammare `de.david_wille.bibtexconsistencychecker.bibtex/src/de.david_wille.bibtexconsistencychecker.bibtex/BCCBibTeX.xtext` for the full details.
+   - Please refer to the grammar `de.david_wille.bibtexconsistencychecker.bibtex/src/de.david_wille.bibtexconsistencychecker.bibtex/BCCBibTeX.xtext` for the full details.